Broaden-and-build: Later development

 Fredrickson's original broaden-and-build theory focused solely how positive emotions broaden one's attention.
 Later theorists give more weight to the importance of psychological narrowing in addition to broadening when building personal resources.
 Narrowing is typically associated with negative emotions, but their adverse effects can be counterbalanced by positive emotions.
-Therefore, the beneficial aspects of narrowing can be experience without harmful effects if both positive and negative emotions are experienced in proportion.
+Therefore, the beneficial aspects of narrowing can be experienced without harmful effects if both positive and negative emotions are experienced in proportion.

 The creative process is often studied in relation to this, as it involves a widening of the mind, building of personal resources, and both sides of the emotional spectrum.

 A 2005 study found that naturally creative people experience wider mood swings, spending a lot of time in both positive and negative emotional spaces depending on what they are trying to accomplish at the time.
 Too much time on either side can be detrimental: excessive positive emotions without an appropriate counterbalance can make people aloof and unfocused.

 The creative process is often discussed in two stages: defocused attention, followed by focused attention.

 Defocused attention occurs when a person is able to see a wide range of possibilities and take in as much information as possible.
 Focused attention takes place when more negative emotions are felt and causes people to analyze the possibilities they found during defocused attention.
 Without this process, concrete ideas do not form.

 The whole-brain hypothesis of creativity also promotes the importance of psychological narrowing.
 The theory states that the defocused stage uses a greater portion of the right side of the brain, whereas the focused process uses more of the left side.
 Creativity necessitates communication between the two hemispheres to form coherent theories and develop personal skills.